Animadversio/Animadversio.github.io/_tech_note/Debugging-StyleGAN2.md

 ## Operators Bug

-As torch cuda compilation of these pytorch operators doesn't work then I choose to find and debug the native pytorch implementations of it and just use them.
+As torch cuda compilation of these pytorch operators doesn't work, one solution is to find and debug the **native pytorch implementations of it** and just use them.

 ```python
 import torch.nn.functional as F